Medial Branch Neurotomy: Your Experience

-Will the drugs in the injection interact with other medicines I'm taking?
+Will the medicines in the injection interact with other medicines I'm taking?

-If you don't feel comfortable asking these questions, ask a family member or friend to come with you to ask them.
-The answers are critical to your health and safety.
+If you don't feel OK asking these questions, ask a family member or friend to ask them.
+The answers are vital to your health and safety.

 Getting ready for your treatment